qtile/qtile/docs/manual/config/keys.rst

 Modes
 -----

-Chords can optionally specify a "mode".
-When this is done, the mode will remain active until the user presses <escape>.
+Chords can optionally persist until a user presses <escape>.
+This can be done by setting ``mode=True``.
 This can be useful for configuring a subset of commands for a particular situations (i.e. similar to vim modes).

 ::